 No single treatment plan or summary can be appropriate for all patients.
 Treating oncologists assume responsibility for tailoring the treatment summary to meet individual patient’s needs.

 Use of the treatment summary is entirely voluntary.
 Use of this tool does not imply ASCO’s endorsement of any specific treatment or any product.
 ASCO is not responsible for any inaccurate or inappropriate use of the treatment summary.

-ASCO initiated work in 2012 to develop Health Level Seven International (HL7) data interoperability standards which will allow electronic transmission of oncology data between providers and patients agnostic to electronic health record vendor or application.
-The initial standards will be based on the Treatment Plan and Summary templates.
+ASCO initiated work in 2012 to develop cancer-specific standards that will allow electronic sharing of information for improved quality and coordination of care.
+The Health Information Technology Work Group (Health IT WG) is developing the standards, known as interoperability standards, through Health Level Seven® International (HL7) which is a certified standards developing organization focused exclusively on healthcare.
+These oncology interoperability standards will allow electronic transmission of clinical cancer information between providers and patients agnostic to electronic health record vendor or application.
+The initial standards are based on ASCO’s original suite of Treatment Plan and Summary templates.
 Use of the standards will improve care for patients with cancer by providing more complete, timely, and accurate information to oncologists, specialists, primary care providers, and patients; this will also provide data for secondary uses, such as CancerLinQ, eQOPI, cancer registries, and research.
-Please check here for more information.
+Learn more about Cancer-Specific Data Sharing Standards.